yujiri8/yujiri.xyz/software/pythontut8.md

 ```
 So generator expressions basically improve on this by accomplishing the same tasks as `map` and `filter`, but being more readable.
 A generator expression version of `map(lambda n: n ** 2, nums)` would be `(n ** 2 for n in nums)`.
 The two are identical, but the generator expression uses English words instead of Greek words.

 You can put an `if` clause in the generator expression too: the filter equivalent would be `(n for n in nums if n > 5)`.
 Admittedly, generators don't look as superior with `filter` as they do with `map` since you still have to write `for n in`.
 But the other great thing about generator expressions is you can do both in one.
-Imagine you wanted .
+Imagine you wanted to take a list of numbers and and keep only the ones greater than 5, but also double each number you keep.
 Here are the two ways:
 ```python
 map(lambda n: n ** 2, filter(lambda n: n > 5, nums))
 # Or...